 The hardest part of this step is just sticking with it.
 When you want to go out to dinner with friends, but you have to turn them down, it seems like paying off debt will never end.
 As you browse everyone else’s vacation photos on Facebook, it can make you feel like giving up.
 Don’t do it.

 Baby step #2 is tough sometimes, but it is worth it.

 So how do you even begin?
 I have completely laid out Dave Ramsey’s method for paying off debt, the Debt Snowball.
 Using the Debt Snowball our family has been able to pay off 2 student loans, 1 car, 2 major medical bills, 3 credit cards and are currently finishing up our loan (that was originally a credit card.)

 Now, Dave Ramsey would never recommend digging yourself into more debt during Baby Step #2, but I want to share why we did.
 (Sort of.)

-That’s why we decided to take out a loan with a lower interest rate.
+We decided to take out a loan in order to get a significantly lower interest rate.

 Our monthly payment stayed about the same, but our total owed actually went down each month and we have been able to pay it off faster!

 You can easily apply for a lower interest rate with The Loan Exchange online!